casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 ## What code can use what other code?

-We're trying to simplify Tor's structure over time.
-In the long run, we want Tor to be structured as a set of modules with *no circular dependencies*.
+We're trying to simplify Nuon's structure over time.
+In the long run, we want Nuon to be structured as a set of modules with *no circular dependencies*.

-This property is currently provided by the modules in src/lib, but not throughout the rest of Tor.
+This property is currently provided by the modules in src/lib, but not throughout the rest of Nuon.
 In general, higher-level libraries may use lower-level libraries, but never the reverse.

 To prevent new circular dependencies from landing, we have a tool that